Death Ship (The Twilight Zone): Plot

 The Space Cruiser E-89, crewed by Captain Paul Ross, Lt.
 Ted Mason, and Lt.
 Mike Carter, is on a mission to analyze new worlds and discover if they are suitable for colonization.
 While orbiting a planet, Mason sees a metallic glint in the landscape.
-He conjects that this might be a sign of alien life, but the pragmatic Captain Ross disagrees.
+He conjects that this might be a sign of alien life, but Captain Ross disagrees.
 Nevertheless, the Cruiser prepares to land next to the mysterious object.

 After landing, the men find that the gleaming comes from the wreck of a ship exactly like their own.
 Inside the craft, they discover their own lifeless bodies.
 Mason and Carter go numb with shock.
 Ross, struggling for an explanation, decides they have bent time in such a way as to get a glimpse of the future.
 He says to avoid their fate they must refrain from taking off again.
 Mason and Carter fiercely object to this plan, especially once they find that atmospheric interference prevents their contacting anyone for help, and that the frigid night-time temperatures of the planet will force them to rapidly exhaust the ship's energy reserves on heat.
 Ross pulls rank to make them comply.